cdevshub/afero-devdocs/docs/Publish.md

 Do the following to prepare for publishing:

-**1.** Have your smartphone nearby with the Afero app installed, running.
+**1**&nbsp;&nbsp;Have your smartphone nearby with the Afero app installed, running.
 Be signed in to your account.

-**2.** Have your Afero module connected to a micro-USB power source, either an AC adapter or your computer (not your smartphone).
+**2**&nbsp;&nbsp;Have your Afero module connected to a micro-USB power source, either an AC adapter or your computer (not your smartphone).

-**3.** With the Afero Profile Editor opened to your project, and with PUBLISH selected from the Navigation pane, your window should show a QR Code Generator button, a list of the devices associated with your account, and your device activity:
+**3**&nbsp;&nbsp;With the Afero Profile Editor opened to your project, and with PUBLISH selected from the Navigation pane, your window should show a QR Code Generator button, a list of the devices associated with your account, and your device activity:

 <img src="../img/Publish.png" width="700" style="vertical-align:middle;margin:0px 0px;border:none">